dariapa00/testing-utilities-java/README.md

 [![Discord](https://img.shields.io/discord/704355237246402721.svg?logo=discord&logoColor=white&logoWidth=20&labelColor=8a1a1a&label=Avant)](https://discord.gg/V6ygvgGVqE)
 [![Stars](https://img.shields.io/github/stars/MEEPofFaith/testing-utilities-java?label=Star%20the%20mod%20here%21&style=social)]()

-Just some small utilities for sandbox/modding
+Several useful utilities for testing stuff in sandbox:

-- Team Changer: Change teams easilty.
-(Disabled in campaign)
+- Team Changer - Change teams easilty.
-- Seppuku Button: Kill yourself.
-Press and hold to commit crawler.
-A setting to make the death instant can be found in game settings.
+- Self Destruct - Kill yourself.
+Press and hold to repeat.
+(Enabled in campaign)
-- Clone Button: Instantly clones your player unit.
-Press and hold to mass clone.
-(Disabled in campaign)
+- Clone - Clones the unit you're controlling.
+Press and hold to repeat.
-- Heal Button: Sets your player unit's hp to its max.
-(Disabled in campaign)
-- Invincibility Button: Sets your player unit's hp to infinity.
-(Disabled in campaign)
+- Heal/Invincibility - Heal yourself, or make yourself invincible.
-- Sandbox/Survival Button: Toggles infinite resources.
-(Disabled in campaign)
+- Sandbox/Survival Button - Toggles infinite resources.
-- Fill/Dump Core: Fill or empty your core of all items.
-Hold to swap.
-(Disabled in campaign)
+- Fill/Dump Core - Fill or empty your core of all items.
+Press and hold to swap between filling and emptying.
-- Status Menu: Apply/clear status effects to yourself.
-(Disabled in campaign)
+- Status Menu - Apply/clear status effects to yourself.
-- Weather Menu: Start/stop weather.
-(Disabled in campaign)
+- Environment Menu - Change the environment and start/stop weather.
+- Light Switch - Toggles ambient lighting.
+Press and hold to change color.
-- Unit Menu: Spawn units or transform into a different unit.
-Includes a wave selector.
-(Disabled in campaign)
+- Unit Menu - Spawn units or transform into a different unit.
-- Block Menu: Place blocks anywhere, even ones you're supposed to.
-(Disabled in campaign)
+  - Wave selector - Change the current wave and send multiple at once.
+- Block Menu - Place any block anywhere.
+  - Terrain Painter - Draw terrain just like in the editor.
 - [sk7725/whynotteleport](https://github.com/sk7725/WhyNotTeleport): Alt + Click to teleport to your cursor.
-Sorry if your on mobile.
-(Disabled in campaign)
+(Sorry if your on mobile.)
 - Enables console and increases zoom range.

+Other non-in-game features:

+- Interp Visualizer - Visualzes the various interpolation curves in Interp.
+- Sound Room - Play sounds and music.

 Original repo here: [MEEPofFaith/testing-utilities-js](https://github.com/MEEPofFaith/testing-utilities-js).